athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 1/Marid.md

     desc: "`pf2:1` (arcane,concentrate,polymorph) The marid can take on the appearance of any water elemental or humanoid.
 This ability doesn't change the marid's Speed or its attack and damage bonuses with its Strikes.\n\n* * *\n"

   - name: "Rush of Water"
-    desc: "`pf2:2` (arcane,water) The marid releases a jet of water in a 60-foot line, dealing 9d6 bludgeoning damage (DC 28 Reflex check save).
+    desc: "`pf2:2` (arcane,water) The marid releases a jet of water in a @Template[line|distance:60], dealing 9d6 bludgeoning damage (DC 28 Reflex check save).
 A creature that fails its save is also pushed 10 feet (20 feet on a critical failure).\n\nThe marid can't use Rush of Water again for 1d4 rounds."

   - name: "Skewer"
     desc: "`pf2:1`  The marid makes a trident Strike, dealing an extra 2d6 bleed on a hit (4d6 bleed on a critical hit)."